microsoft/MCAPSTechConnect26-LAB483/README.md

-# MCAPS Tech Connect 2026 - LAB1121: Building powerful agents with the Microsoft 365 Agent SDK
+# MCAPS Tech Connect 2026 - LAB483: Building enterprise agents with the Microsoft 365 Agent SDK

 Work in progress